 The Permanent Bureau of the HCCH seeks legal interns to assist HCCH staff members in the discharge of their duties and in their day-to-day work.
-It is also an opportunity for students who, in the context of their degree studies or their doctoral research, wish to gain practical educational work experience, to deepen their knowledge of private international law, understand how the Hague Conference functions and provide assistance in the work of the institution.
+It is also an opportunity for students who, in the context of their degree studies or their doctoral research, wish to gain practical educational work experience, to deepen their knowledge of private international law, and to understand how the HCCH functions.

 Duration of Internships

-The intern should speak at least one of the two official languages of the Conference, French and English.
-Knowledge of other languages is an asset.
+The intern should speak at least one of the two official languages of the HCCH, English and French.
+Knowledge of the other official language is an asset.
 Knowledge of any other languages may also be an advantage.

 Duties of the intern

-- carry out basic research on particular points of private international law or comparative law, relevant either to the operation of existing Hague Conventions or to the future work of the Hague Conference;
+- carry out research on particular points of private international law and/or comparative law, relevant to the operation of existing HCCH Conventions or to the future work of the HCCH;

 - take part in the preparation of HCCH meetings (e.g., Council on General Affairs and Policy, Working/Experts' Groups, Special Commissions, Diplomatic Sessions);

 - contribute to the promotion of the HCCH and its work, assisting with the preparation of presentations and collection of other information according to the needs of the staff of the Permanent Bureau.

 In keeping with the role of the Permanent Bureau as the HCCH secretariat, applicants should bear in mind that the nature of the work assigned will generally be a combination of both legal and administrative work.

 Internships offered by the Permanent Bureau are not remunerated.
 Successful applicants are responsible for their travel costs and expenses for the duration of the internship.